top of page

 "... the move away from the narrow logic of thinking and acting that marks the helplessness around the “dead-end” situation in question.
 This is a move into the opening of surprising unpredictable unexpectedness, the experience within the logic of imagination." — Paolo J. Knill ¹

-In this imaginative space, you're more open to opposing ideas.
-Contradictions can coexist and interact, helping you form new connections and insights.
+In this imaginative space, you are more open to opposing ideas.
+Contradictions can coexist and interact, helping you to form new connections and gain new insights.

 "... we need to stay on the surface of the work in aesthetic analysis...
 Observations are stated concretely and specifically about “what” we observed, “how,” “when,” and “where.”
 We also must be able to point out in space and time what we observe." — Paolo J. Knill ¹